2011-team-gongcha/graceshopper/README.md

 ## Features

--Users can view products, add products to cart and edit items in their carts -Persistent cart for both logged in users and guests -Logged in users and guests can checkout carts
+- Users can view products, add products to cart and edit items in their carts
+- Persistent cart for both logged in users and guests
+- Logged in users and guests can checkout carts
--Admin users have access to dashboard for adding and updating products
+- Admin users have access to dashboard for adding and updating products

 ## How to run our app locally